The Bad, The Good & The Diabetes

 6. Resiliency

-However, the actual question is: What have I done while having diabetes?
+However, what have I done while having diabetes?

-I have overcome a learning disability to follow my dream to become a Diabetes-Focused Psychotherapist.
-I have traveled all around the world.
-I am a writer, a poet, a painter, a photographer, a therapist, a friend, a romantic, and a Renaissance man.
+I have overcome a learning disability, Depression, and ADHD to follow my dream to become a Diabetes-Focused Psychotherapist.
+I have traveled all around the world in my previous career as a painter.
+I am a writer, a poet, a painter, a photographer, a therapist, a friend, a romantic, and a Renaissance man 😉

-To get help or for more information on Diabetes-Focused Psychotherapy go to Eliot’s website or set up a free 30-minute phone consultation.
+For more information or to get help with Diabetes-Focused Psychotherapy, visit Eliot’s website or schedule a free 30-minute phone consultation.

 Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist.
-His private practice, located in New York City and is also available via Skype.
+My private practice, located in New York City, is also available virtually.
 LeBow, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.

 Leave a Reply